warmcat/libwebsockets/READMEs/README.html-parser.md

 ![overview](https://libwebsockets.org/wrover-boot.gif)
 <figcaption>*ESP32 WROVER KIT running the example carousel on a 320x200 565 RGB SPI display.
 10s delay between tests snipped for brevity, otherwise shown realtime.
 Moire is artifact of camera.
 As composition is linewise, the JPEG and other data from libwebsockets.org is arriving and being completely parsed / composed in the time taken to update the display.
 Interleaved SPI DMA used to send line to display while rendering the next.*</figcaption>

+## Implications of stream-parsing HTML

+To maximize the scalability, HTML is parsed into an element stack, consisting of a set of nested parent-child elements.
+As an element goes out of scope and the parsing moves on to the next, its parents also go out of scope and are destroyed... new parsents are kept in the stack again only while they have children in scope.
+This keeps a strict pressure against large instantaneous heap allocations for HTML parsing, but it has some implications.

+This "goldfish memory" "keyhole parsing" scheme by itself is inadequate when the dimensions of future elements will affect the dimensions of the current one, eg, a table where we don't find out until later how many rows it has, and so how high it is.
+There's also a class of retrospective dimension acquisition, eg, where a JPEG `img` is in a table, but we don't find out its dimensions until we parse its header much later, long after the whole http parser stack related to it has been destroyed, and possibly many other things laid out after it.

 ## Top level API